otoo-peacemaker/otoo-peacemaker/README.md

 [![Twitter](https://img.shields.io/badge/-Twitter-blue?style=flat&logo=Twitter&logoColor=white&link=https://twitter.com/kogisin_jayb/)](https://twitter.com/Kwesi_Welbred/)

 🔭 &nbsp;Computer science position, utilizing solid training and experience in computer programming, data science, software engineering, web site design, and systems operations.
-Effective at supporting bteam needs with high-quality code, subject matter expertise and collaboration skills.
+Effective at supporting team needs with high-quality code, subject matter expertise and collaboration skills.

 💡 &nbsp; Skilled programmer and complex problem-solver who like to explore new technologies and look for a way to create the things that change the world.\
 ✍️ &nbsp;In my free time, I like to grap a drink and watch Netflix and chill.